aws/eks-distro/docs/contents/index.md

 * Kubernetes Metrics Server
 * Kubernetes

-All container images for these components are based on Amazon Linux 2, and are available on the ECR public registry for amd64 and arm64 architectures.
-New releases will be created when there is an updated component version, a required update in the Amazon Linux 2 base image, or a change required in the build toolchain (ex: a Go version update).
+All container images for these components are based on Amazon Linux 2 and are available on the ECR Public Gallery for amd64 and arm64 architectures.
+New releases of EKS Distro will be created when there is an updated component version, a required update in the Amazon Linux 2 base image, or a change required in the build toolchain (ex: a Go version update).

 There are components of Kubernetes, CNI, etcd, and aws-iam-authenticator